 - Intersphincteric resections

-DDSI houses the largest institutional registries for inherited colon cancer, the David G. Jagelman Inherited Colorectal Cancer Registries, in the United States and the second largest in the world.
+DDSI houses the largest institutional registries for inherited colon cancer - David G. Jagelman Inherited Colorectal Cancer Registries in the United States and the second largest in the world.

 Cleveland Clinic was the birthplace of Enterostomal Therapy/Wound Ostomy, Continence Nursing nearly 50 years ago.
 DDSI's Wound Ostomy Continence Nursing School was the first of its kind in the world.

 Colorectal surgeons avoid a permanent colostomy in approximately 80% of rectal cancer cases.

 On a national level, the Department of Colorectal Surgery mortality index and length of stay are considerably below expected norms.

 Our long term outcomes are among the best in the world, with some of the lowest rates of recurrence of rectal cancer.

 - Lynch Syndrome / Hereditary Nonpolyposis Colorectal Cancer (HNPCC)